 Where to Place Lamps?

-Suspend two lamps, each fitted with an incandescent 60-watt bulb, 12-18 inches above the floor of the brooder.
+Suspend two heat lamps, each fitted with an incandescent 60-watt bulb, 12-18 inches above the floor of the brooder.
 Gooseneck lamps work, or infrared heat lamps can be purchased at your feed dealer.
 These can be fitted with special heat bulbs, but often an incandescent bulb will produce enough heat.

 How Many Lamps?